eficode-academy/quotes-flask/README.md

 Small example flask application that displays quotes.

-Developed to be used for training purposes, working with containerized / microservice applications.
+Developed to be used for training purposes, working with containerized / micro service applications.

 ## Application